 This is the reason a split

 works so well.
 No one is ever doing the same thing.
-In any classroom today it is very rare that you have all students working on the same criteria.
+In any classroom today it is very rare that all students are working on the same criteria.
 However, in a straight grade, this is expected.
 The idea that “I sit in a grade 5 classroom so I do grade 5 things” is not true.
-In reality, it is rare that every student is in the same place at the same time.
+In reality, it is rare that every student is in the same place simultaneously.

-As the unit progresses I increase the skill level and expectations of students.
-Think of it as a train everyone can get on at the beginning and you drop students off at their proficiency stops along the way.
-I don’t expect everyone to make the whole journey they can get off the train when they need too.
+As the unit progresses, I increase students’ skill levels and expectations.
+Think of it as a train everyone can get on at the beginning, and you drop students off at their proficiency stops along the way.
+I don’t expect everyone to make the whole journey they can get off the train when they need to.

 Tip #3 Combine

-you will notice that I combine the majority of subjects.
-Additionally, although I do not combine the topics of science and social studies, I often find common lessons where the lesson is the same but the work is different for the students.
+you will notice that I combine most subjects.
+Additionally, although I do not combine science and social studies topics, I often find common lessons where the lesson is the same, but the work is different for the students.
 This frees up time and resources.